-No sustained fundraising activities have been established or initiated at the time of submitting this application; however, does have the support of a benefactor.
-Benjamin Franklin Academy Chartered Public School will develop strategies to ensure the fiscal viability of the school and take deliberate action to raise revenue beginning in Winter 2022.
+No sustained fundraising activities have been established or initiated at the time of submitting this application.
+Benjamin Franklin Academy Chartered Public School will develop strategies to ensure the fiscal viability of the school and take deliberate action to raise revenue beginning in Fall 2022.
 Following formal induction of the school's Board of Trustees (see Section III(g)- Timeline for Implementation), a Development and Fundraising Committee will be established.
-The Development and Fundraising Committee will be tasked with working with the Dean of School in the planning and implementation of all development and fundraising activities and will work to engage school staff, parents and students, and community partners in identified fundraising efforts including grant writing.
+The Development and Fundraising Committee will be tasked with working with the Dean of School in the planning and implementation of all development and fundraising activities and will work to engage school staff, parents and students, and community partners in identified fundraising efforts.